Build Your Home

 Because these loans are government-backed by the VA, interest rates are kept competitively low and borrowers aren't required to make a down payment.

-With a VA single close construction loan, you can finance the purchase of your lot, the construction of your new home, and the long-term mortgage that will be needed to afford your home once it’s built.
+With a VA OTC Construction loan, you can finance the purchase of your lot, the construction of your new home, and the long-term mortgage that will be needed to afford your home once it's built.
+The streamlined process allows you to close on your home loan once rather than having to secure two or more separate loans for each stage of the process.

 You qualify once and have a single appraisal, loan originator, and closing process.
 This reduces the time it takes to build and move into your new home, protects you from unforeseen circumstances down the road, and saves you from paying double or triple closing costs.